 Scope and Content

-Copyright in some papers in the collection may be held by their authors, or the authors' heirs or assigns.
-Researchers must obtain the written permission of the holder(s) of copyright publishing quotations from any material in the collection.
+Copyright in some papers in the collection may be held by the authors, or the authors' heirs or assigns.
+Researchers must obtain the written permission of the holder(s) of copyright before publishing quotations from any material in the collection.

 Language of Materials